 1. List Docker Images

-docker images and it will list all the images in the console.
-Execute below command from elevated PowerShell or command line tool to see the output.
+Docker images, and it will list all the images in the console.
+Execute the below command from an elevated PowerShell or command line tool to see the output.

 REPOSITORY TAG IMAGE ID CREATED SIZE demo/webappcore 2.2.0 9729270fe1ac 38 hours ago 401MB <none> <none> 2822fcdec81d 38 hours ago 403MB <none> <none> 807f7b4b42c1 38 hours ago 398MB <none> <none> 659fbabfde96 38 hours ago 398MB <none> <none> ad0df2c81cf1 38 hours ago 397MB <none> <none> 97a33d1a133d 38 hours ago 395MB mcr.microsoft.com/dotnet/core/aspnet 2.2 36e5a01ef28f 3 days ago 395MB hello-world nanoserver 7dddd19ddc59 2 months ago 333MB nanoserver/iis latest 7eac2eab1a5c 9 months ago 1.29GB

 NOTE: I am using Windows 10 to demonstrate Docker image management.

 Next, we will limit the list and only print images by repository name.
 The command is